St George Utah

 OK, this is the first time I've really thought about this, and I believe the first time you'll get this kind of synopsis anywhere in print, at least original formulation of thought for me after living here for 8 years, about the key ingredients that make St George a special place for relocation, if it could apply for you.

-But for many families that drive to see each other, this is and can be centrally located, not only for north adventures, but into the southern ones, California or what have you.
+But for many families that drive to see each other, this is and can be centrally located, not only for north adventures but into the southern ones, California or what have you.
 Also, mid-west, like Colorado on one end and California on the other or Nevada or Arizona, kind of cross circuiting triangular area that makes St George being a not too distant place to get to.
-And when you speak of northern states, they all would love to get down to warmer areas either permenantly or for a second home, which makes St George not only the closest warm place for many, but close enough to drive to a second home get away for respites, vacations or for the winter, like our snow birds.
+And when you speak of northern states, they all would love to get down to warmer areas either permanently or for a second home, which makes St George not only the closest warm place for many but close enough to drive to a second home getaway for respites, vacations or for the winter, like our snowbirds.

 St George is located along I-15 between Las Vegas Nevada and Salt Lake City Utah.

-A couple events that make a great impact on the kinds of good people that come here include: The Huntsman World Senior Games and The St George Marathon.
+A couple of events that make a great impact on the kinds of good people that come here include The Huntsman World Senior Games and The St George Marathon.

-Aside from the almost near national park like scenery, is a definite third mention, a land feature, is St George's multitude of golf courses that promotes green scape with a major portion of the community built out around them.
+Aside from the almost near national park-like scenery, is a definite third mention, a land feature, is St George's multitude of golf courses that promote green scape with a major portion of the community built out around them.
 Not to mention is the mecca think tank of golfing enthusiasts who cross circuits, who would have many golfing friends who could also congregate "centrally" in their retiree or vacationing years.

 Perhaps one of the greatest trademarks of St George Utah would be its unique geological conditions and features.
-Picture "Snow Canyon" sprawled out at the end run of a suburb, called Santa Clara and Ivins, along out to it runs "Snow Canyon Corridor", a small miniature park like drive along a lava field floor that has spilled out into a small desert like plateau, as if a glacier had flattened its flow in the valley floor, that on your drive toward the Snow Canyon, you could "walk across lava" with your bare feet per say because of the red allure of red rock and cliffs that beckon you to come see what they hold- Snow Canyon state park.
-Tuacahn amphitheater, famous for its now Disney sponsored plays, brings a measure and additional touch of excitement located in a fingerling of Snow Canyon state park.
+Picture "Snow Canyon" sprawled out at the end run of a suburb, called Santa Clara and Ivins, along without to it runs "Snow Canyon Corridor", a small miniature park-like drive along a lava field floor that has spilled out into a small desert-like plateau as if a glacier had flattened its flow in the valley floor, that on your drive toward the Snow Canyon, you could "walk across lava" with your bare feet per say because of the red allure of red rock and cliffs that beckon you to come to see what they hold- Snow Canyon state park.
+Tuacahn Amphitheater, famous for its now Disney sponsored plays, brings a measure and additional touch of excitement located in a fingerling of Snow Canyon state park.
 All of this is on a smaller scale, but all the more attractive.
 Entrada of St George, one of our most exclusive of communities out here, is built up in this area.

 The St George Climate is just in reach to all these northerners that keep telling me on the phone, "Not one more year will I stand for this cold!"
 So do they talk, speak and flock.
 St George is building it like a field of dreams.
-City planners ramped up plans during one of the busiest time or our lives, between 2000 and 2006, as the U.S. Census Bureau put St George Utah as 'The Fastest Growing City" in the classification of micropolitan (under 100,000 population) areas of growth.
-How St George city had the money to provide for the finishing of our new airport, coming in to cover what the federal government couldn't provide as its agreed upon portion, is a miracle.
+City planners ramped up plans during one of the busiest times of our lives, between 2000 and 2006, as the U.S. Census Bureau put St George Utah as 'The Fastest Growing City" in the classification of micropolitan (under 100,000 population) areas of growth.
+How St George city had the money to provide for the finishing of our new airport, coming in to cover what the federal government couldn't provide as it's an agreed-upon portion, is a miracle.
 We have had good city planners and many say the property taxes here are much lower than other places (approximately .6% for primary residence and 1% if it is a second home, per year).

-All of these things and many other local St George area attractions or cultural resources, leads to the obvious kinship St George promotes, towards a fun active adult, individual or family lifestyle and a hot spot for retirees.
+All of these things and many other local St George area attractions or cultural resources lead to the obvious kinship St George promotes, towards a fun active adult, individual or family lifestyle and a hot spot for retirees.

 St George hosts many St George Retirement communities to accommodate the interest of the retiree population.
 I, Brian Habel, have specialized as a St George Realtor for the last 8 years in catering to this population base and interest.
 We are a smaller community with up and coming vacationing interest.
 Whether, as you can see it is a great family or individual hot spot for you, or if you are a retiree setting your sites on this area, I'd love to help you with your St George Utah Real Estate needs.